matthew-brett/sp-ai-post/notes.md

 Enforcement is important to the degree that we believe that honor-based methods, such as the proposed affirmation above, will not be effective.
-If we believe these will be effective, at least in part, then it is difficult for us to see why we would worry that formal enforcement would be difficult, or even impractical.
-We have still achieved at least part of our aim to reduce copyright abuse of open-source code.
+If we believe these will be effective, at least in part, then we will be less concerned that formal enforcement would be difficult.
+We have still achieved our aim to reduce copyright abuse of open-source code.

 ## Use-cases